diskoverdata/diskover-docs/source_files/user_advanced_indices.md

 I) **Index 2**: If you are not using A) always use latest indices, selecting indices in this column is optional and is used for data comparison like the [heatmap report](#heatmap).

->🔆 When selecting more than one index from H) Index, you cannot select an index from I) Index 2.
+>🔆 &nbsp;When selecting more than one index from H) Index, you cannot select an index from I) Index 2.

 J) **Results pane**: You can find valuable information in those columns, which can be sorted by clicking on the grey arrows in the headers.
 >- **Start Time**: The date/time the scan started indexing (UTC time unless you [changed your settings to your local time](#time)).